The 100 Days Moxa Challenge for Long COVID

 In respect of those to whom we sent moxa kits but who never confirmed starting, 6 were on P1, 4 were on P2, 2 were on P3 and only 2 were on P4.
 This does not give a comprehensive comparative picture of adherence rates, however.
 To offer a much better picture of how hard P4 turned out to be, almost half of those who were initially allocated to this protocol confirmed that they had started with a helper but subsequently asked to switch to another protocol because it was too tricky for their helper to perform.

-Superficially, we can state that, on average, all the moxa protocols outperformed no-moxa (i.e. we can suggest that moxa generally may well be helpful in supporting recovery from Long COVID).
-Furthermore, we can add that the best performing protocol was P4, followed by P3.
-In other words, were we to home in on two protocols at this point of time (one of which would need a helper and the other not) these two could currently be the protocols we would choose (although it is actually difficult to differentiate between P1, P2, and P3).
+Superficially, we can state that, on average, all the moxa protocols outperformed no-moxa (i.e. we can suggest that moxa may well be generally helpful in supporting recovery from Long COVID).
+Furthermore, we can add that the best performing protocol was Protocol #3.
+In other words, were we to home in on one protocol based on these data, this would be the protocol to choose.

-However, we can equally caution that the numbers completing each of the protocols were far too small for us to be at all confident of this summary (completions currently totalling around a fifth of what we originally had planned to be the case).
-This significant limitation is compounded further by the fact that the ranges of improvements individually recorded within each group were enormous in their scope, meaning that some responses were inexplicably erratic.
+However, we must equally caution that the numbers completing each of the protocols were far too small for us to be confident of this summary (completions totalling around a quarter of what we originally had planned to be the case).
+This significant limitation is compounded further by the fact that the ranges of improvements individually recorded within each group were significant in their scope, meaning that some responses were inexplicably erratic compared with others, quite probably because of factors which were entirely out of our control.

-We can also, however, state with some confidence that moxa very clearly is not for everyone.
-Only a quarter of those to whom we sent moxa have so far reported completing their Challenge.
-Of course, we anticipated this would be a problem given that moxa is not just strange but also can be fiddly but (given the effort made to provide instructions and support) this conclusion nevertheless was a disappointment in respect of its scale.
-Given that a key symptom described by those responding to the first questionnaire was ‘brain fog’ perhaps it should have been better expected, however.
+We can also, however, state with some confidence that moxa is not for everyone because less than half of those to whom we sent moxa reported completing their Challenge.
+Of course, we had anticipated this would be a problem given that moxa is not just strange but also can be fiddly but (given the effort made to provide instructions and support) this was nevertheless a disappointment in respect of its scale.
+Bearing in mind, howwever, that a key symptom described by those responding to the first questionnaire was ‘brain fog’ perhaps it should have been better expected.

-In respect of all the protocols, and also in respect the ‘controls’, we furthermore cannot be confident of any the following, all of which may have been subject to high degrees of variability and account for some of the erratic scores:
+In respect of all the protocols, and also in respect the ‘controls’ of course, we furthermore cannot be confident of any the following, all of which may have been subject to high degrees of variability and account for some of the erratic scores:

 Whether challengers adhered to the requisite protocols as regularly as requested